TrilliumSolutions/NetLimiter-Patcher/README.md

 # Why?

-The answer is obvious, we aint paying 😭:v:
+The answer is obvious, we aint paying 😭✌️

 # How To Use
 1. Download Patcher.zip